 Grilled skirt steak tacos.
-They’re slightly spicy with just a hint of sweet.
-And they’re so fast and easy.
-First the meat takes a quick bath in a marinade of chipotle in adobo, cumin, coriander, and lime and then it’s tossed on the grill.
-Weeknight friendly and oh so satisfying.
+First, the meat takes a quick bath in a marinade of chipotle in adobo, cumin, coriander, and lime and then it’s tossed on the grill.
+Weeknight friendly and oh so good.

 We just found one more reason to adore tacos.
 Skirt steak takes a quick marinade before taking a quick turn on the grill and then being tucked inside warm tortillas.
 Heaps of pickled red onions, jalapeño, and cilantro don’t hurt anything.
 No need to wait until Tuesday.–Angie Zoobkoff